WoodlandMoss/iap-project-setup/ELICITATION_AUDIT.md

 ## What it got right (useful, hadn't considered)

 1. **Search across assignments by keyword** — I hadn't planned this, but it's a reasonable low-cost addition once a list view exists.
 Not adding it now (out of scope for M2), but worth a backlog note.
 2. **List view vs. an alternate view (it suggested calendar)** — the underlying point, that a flat list may not be the only useful way to look at due dates, is fair.
-I'm keeping list-only for this milestone but it's a legitimate future consideration.
 3. **Explicitly separating "not started" from "in progress"** — I'm rejecting the three-state model for my scope, but it correctly surfaced that binary open/completed is a real simplification decision I should be making consciously, not by default.
 It forced me to write US-3's acceptance criteria more precisely (idempotent "mark complete") than I would have otherwise.

 ## Judgment